Under Minnesota law, domestic assault (Minn. Stat. 609.2242) is an assault against a family member or another member of the defendant’s household.

-A charge of domestic assault as a misdemeanor is assigned when it is a first-time offense, and there have been no convictions on the defendant's record in the past ten years.
+Occurs when it is a first-time offense and there have been no convictions on record in the past ten years.

-Domestic assault is charged as a felony when there are two or more qualifying domestic violence-related convictions on your record within the past ten years.
+Occurs when there are two or more domestic violence convictions in the past ten years.

 Protective Orders Issued in Domestic Assault Cases